 4. Different Strokes for Different Folks

+Does how you stroke on your application affect the results?
 Yes, how you stroke on the pigment can produce wonderful blending results.
 Let’s talk about a few.

 This stroke is helpful in blending shadows where you want them to end softly.
-Take these birch trees in my colored pencil drawing for example.
+Take these birch trees in my colored pencil drawing, for example.
 I applied black to the left edge of the trees with a circular stroke and varied my pressure on the fly to end it softly on the inner edge of the shadow.

 Then I was able to overlap where the black ended using gray and again with circular strokes.
-I let up on the pressure where the gray was needed to blend and fade right into the white on the right side.
+I let up on the pressure where the gray was needed to blend and fade into the white on the right side.

 The circle stroke is also helpful with layering when you really don’t want the direction of stroke to show.

 This square patch shows the use of two colors layered with the circular stroke overlapped like crazy.
 There may be subjects where you don’t want any stroke direction to show.
 I call also call this my “no-show stroke“.

 This type of stroke allows a beautiful faded edge which is also good when doing shadows.
 What you do is simply apply your stroke going one direction (as opposed to back and forth) and lifting the pencil off at the end of each stroke creating a soft taper.
 When you do this repeatedly, here is the result: